Executive Board Members

 Prof. Dr. Volker MAUERHOFER (Executive Secretary)

 Volker Mauerhofer is Professor and Chair in Environmental Science (Specialization in Social Science) at Mid Sweden University (Östersund/Sweden).
 He holds Master degrees in Laws (1989-93), Natural Sciences (1992-99) and Ecological Economics (2002-03) and a Doctorate (1993-98) in Law.
 Former positions include Attorney-at-Law, Senior Research Fellow & Visiting Professor at United Nations University/Japan, and Coordinating Lead Author of the UN-IPBES Global Assessment/Chapter 6.
 Currently he is also an examiner & MSc-thesis supervisor at the University of Vienna and holds holding a visiting researcher position at the Environmental Law Centre of Meiji University (Tokyo/Japan).
-Besides being member of different legal professional bodies including IUCN’s World Commission on Environmental Law (WCEL), he is also member of the UNESCO-related Austrian Man & Biosphere Committee and board member of the International Society for Ecological Economics (ISEE).
+Besides being member of different legal professional bodies including IUCN's World Commission on Environmental Law (WCEL), he is also member of the UNESCO-related Austrian Man & Biosphere Committee and board member of the International Society for Ecological Economics (ISEE).
 Editing currently several Special Issues, he is co-/author of over 110 peer-reviewed publications and held more than 160 presentations worldwide.
 Besides supervising students, he has executed academic and freelance research over 25 years in more than 55 countries.

 Dr. Sigurd VILDASEN (Treasurer)